erxes/erxes/docs/docs/components/Tag/tag.md

 title: Tags
 ---

-import { TagComponent, ApiTable } from "./tag.js"
+import { TagComponent } from "./tag.js"

 <p>Use <code>_id</code> and <code>name</code> props for connecting with other function.</p>